mindspore-ai/mindspore/mindspore/lite/README.md

    Load the model and perform inference.
 [Inference](https://www.mindspore.cn/lite/tutorial/en/master/use/runtime.html) is the process of running input data through the model to get output.

-   MindSpore provides a series of pre-trained models that can be deployed on mobile device [example](#TODO).
+   MindSpore provides pre-trained model that can be deployed on mobile device [example](https://www.mindspore.cn/lite/examples/en).

 ## MindSpore Lite benchmark test result
 Base on MindSpore r0.7, we test a couple of networks on HUAWEI Mate30 (Hisilicon Kirin990) mobile phone, and get the test results below for your reference.